khakhalin/notes/keywords/activation_functions.md

 ## Tanh

 > Was very popular in the past, but apparently trains slower than ReLUs due to gradient saturation.
-But isn't it still popular in [[07_RNNs]]?
+But isn't it still popular in [[rnn]]?
 (With a caveat that RNNs themselves are no longer popular haha)

 ## SELU